Optimizing Your Images for SEO

 • And infographics

-When picking your image(s), ensure it relates to your creating content.
-For example, it doesn’t do any good to have an image of parakeets if you’re writing a page for a plumbing website!
+When picking your image(s), ensure it relates to the content you are creating.
+For example, having a picture of parakeets doesn’t do any good if you’re writing a page for a plumbing website!

 Step 2 – Use the Right Image File Format